 Hanging Christmas lights on a roof peak may be a challenge.
 You'll need a helper for this project.
 Here's how to hang Christmas lights on a roof peak safely:

 - Do not attempt to install Christmas lights on your roof when it's rainy or snowy.

 - Place an extension ladder securely against the side of your house and on level, firm ground.
 Have a partner hold the ladder to help keep it in place when you climb.

 - Keep your hands free while you’re climbing your ladder.
 Use a tool belt or bag to hold all your supplies while you climb.

 - Try using plastic clips instead of nails or staples.
 Plastic clips are the easiest way for hanging Christmas lights on the roof.
 You can also use a staple gun to hold them in place, but that also will make it more time consuming to remove after Christmas.

 Icicle lights will transform your home into a magical winter wonderland.
 Here's how to hand icicle lights on your home:

 - Untangle and lay out the lights.

-- Use light clip to hang the lights along the gutter or shingles.
+- Use light a clip to hang the lights along the gutter or shingles.

 - Hang the lights pointing down.

 More tips for hanging Christmas lights:

-How to hang Christmas lights outside without nails?
+How to hang string lights outdoors without nails?

 How to put Christmas lights on a tree?

 How to string Christmas tree lights?

-Most of the time, a single light strand won't be long enough for your needs.
-Holiday lights are designed to be connected to you can make them as long as you need.
+- Most of the time, a single light strand won't be long enough for your needs.
+Holiday lights are designed to be connected to so you can make them as long as you need.
 Simply attached the male end of one the light strands to the female end.